SEO BLOG

 group of people discussing ux design

-They’re looking for information, entertainment, and sometimes to even make a purchase.
+They’re looking for information, entertainment, and sometimes even to make a purchase.

-You have a user design issue that needs immediate addressing.
+In these cases, you have a user design issue that needs immediate addressing.
 You’re gift-wrapping buy-ready traffic to your competition.

 How Much Content Do We Have?